UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2020-12-11-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the final season.
-I hope you guys are doing well on your finals and good luck on all your exams!
-But don't forget to sleep and get some rest.
+I hope you guys are doing well with your finals and good luck with all your exams!
+But don't forget to sleep well and get some rest.
 Here is some information about student opportunities and events for you!
 <br/>

 ### Highlights: